dlk3/particle/powerMonitor/README.md

 Use the Particle [web IDE](https://build.particle.io/build) or install the [Particle CLI](https://docs.particle.io/tutorials/developer-tools/cli/) on a workstation

-Edit powerMonitor.h to set the e-mail addresses that will recieve alerts and the device IDs and names of the devices that will do the power monitoring.
+Edit powerMonitorConfig.h to set the e-mail addresses that will recieve alerts and the device IDs and names of the devices that will do the power monitoring.
+Notice the web hook name configured in this file.
+It must match the name you use for the web hook you will define in the Particle Console.
+(See below)

 Upload powerMonitor.iso and powerMonitorConfig.h to the web IDE to compile and flash from there, or compile and flash on your local machine using the CLI:
 <pre>$ particle compile boron